Girls Under Pressure: Plot

 Ellie is still in the throes of disordered eating and has started to worry her parents due to her weight loss and their discovery of her eating behaviours.
 She had previously done an art project with Zoë, an intelligent student who has been put up a year to take her GCSEs early, and had more recently encountered Zoë at the swimming pool.
 Ellie notices that Zoë used to have a "biggest bum" and now she has "amazing cheekbones", due to her lack of food and plentiful exercise.
 She uses Zoë as inspiration for a time, but one day Zoë is not at the swimming pool or at school.
 She learns that Zoë has been taken to an eating disorders ward at the local hospital and visits her there.
 The visit prompts Ellie to examine her behaviours after realising that Zoë got so thin she collapsed and nearly died of heart failure, and she is shocked by how sad and small Zoë looks.
-Ellie decides that, ultimately, she is not willing to risk everything in the pursuit of being thin and is going to concentrate on being happy instead.
+Ellie decides that, ultimately, she is not willing to risk everything in the pursuit of being thin and is going to concentrate on being happy and vigoruos instead.
+She understands that her frame is not skinny but strong, and that it is part of her identity.